 The following are ultra-low oxalate foods available on a low oxalate diet.

 Meat: All fresh and frozen meats: beef, pork, chicken, turkey; fish and seafood such as flounder, salmon, tuna, shrimp, scallops; and eggs.
-(Avoid cured meats.)
+(Avoid cured meats during start-up.)

-Dairy: Dairy products made with cow’s and goat’s milk, including buttermilk, skim milk, 1% and 2% milk, whole milk; butter; all cheeses, including cheddar, feta, farmer, goat, mozzarella, Parmesan; sour cream, whipping cream, half & half; yogurt, plain, or with low oxalate fruit.
+Dairy: Dairy products made with cow’s and goat’s milk, including buttermilk, skim milk, 1% and 2% milk, whole milk; butter; all cheeses, including cheddar, Feta, farmer, goat, mozzarella, Parmesan; sour cream, whipping cream, half & half; yogurt, plain or with low oxalate fruit; kefir.

-Fruits: Apples, avocados, cherries, cranberries, melons (cantaloupe, honeydew, watermelon), seedless grapes (red and green), peaches, plums.
+Fruits: Apples, cherries, cranberries, melons (cantaloupe, honeydew, watermelon), seedless grapes (red and green), peaches, plums.

-Vegetables: Asparagus, broccoli, cauliflower, cucumbers; iceberg and Romaine lettuce; radishes, mushrooms, onions (yellow and white); squash (zucchini, acorn, and yellow); red sweet peppers, turnips (root), water chestnuts.
+Vegetables: Asparagus, broccoli, cauliflower, cucumbers; arugula, iceberg and Romaine lettuce; radishes, mushrooms, onions (yellow and white); squash (zucchini, acorn, and yellow); red and yellow sweet peppers, turnips (root), water chestnuts.

-Beverages: Spring and filtered water, chamomille tea, ginger ale, beer, apple juice, apple cider.
+Beverages: Spring and filtered water, chamomille tea, apple juice.

 Chocolate: White chocolate.